yecril71pl/cpp-docs.pl-pl/docs/mfc/reference/cmfcbasetabctrl-class.md

 ### <a name="return-value"></a>Wartość zwracana

-Liczony od zera indeks karta wyróżniona.
+Indeks (liczony od zera) wyróżnionej karty.

 ##  <a name="getimagelist"></a>  CMFCBaseTabCtrl::GetImageList